-The determination of whether a TTUHSC EI Paso study qualifies for status as exempt from IRB review must be made by an IRB representative.
+The determination of whether a TTUHSC EI Paso study qualifies for exempt status must be made by the IRB Chair, IRB administrative staff, or any experienced IRB member (one who has served as a voting member of the IRB for at least one year).
 TTUHSC EI Paso researchers or departmental representatives may not make these judgments themselves.
 The designation must be granted prior to the research commencing.
 IRB acknowledgement of exempt human research may never be granted for research already in progress or completed.